-Issue 62 Thread
+Issue 62 Thread (digital only)

 Text and textiles are inextricably linked.
 The word text comes from the Latin ‘woven’.
 The history of textiles has added richness to our language, but also misunderstandings.The collective noun “linens” is used to describe bed, bath, table and kitchen textiles traditionally made of linen but now as likely to be made of cotton.
 Another misunderstanding exists around the term tapestry.
 Tapestry is a weft faced woven cloth, where the image and the structure are one and the same.
 Confusingly the term is also used to describe a decorative wall piece embroidered on a pre-woven ground, such as the Bayeux Tapestry.
 I hope in this issue to highlight the difference between these two techniques by examining some fine examples of both.